vankraa/Portfolio/ZomZoms/README.md

 Once the user signs up to the server, they will have access to their own stats.
 If the username and password form is not filled the app will continue in offline mode and no progress will be saved upon exiting the game.

-The game is hosted on https://mac1xa3.ca/u/vankraa/Project03/ZomZom/project03.html
+The game is hosted on https://mac1xa3.ca/u/vankraa/Project03/ZomZoms/project03.html

 The server root url is https://mac1xa3.ca/e/vankraa/zomdataapp/ including all the urls in the app folder

-## ZomZom Game
+## ZomZoms Game
 -----

 -----